mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 while (rs.next()) {
     String name = rs.getString("name");
     String gender = rs.getString("gender");
     Integer age = rs.getInt("age");

-    System.out.printf("Name: %s, Gender: %s, Age: %d%n", name, gender, age);
+    // ... do something with this fields ...
 }
 {% endhighlight %}

-There are three fields in the example: *name*, *gender* and *age*.
-Low-cardinality data can interned. *Name* is obviuosly opiste of low-cardinality.
-It is quite unique (there was and never will another "Dudley Pound"), so interning name would be a memory wasted - or even cause leaks.
-However _gender_ - that is "male"/"female" or "m"/"f".
-This field oscilates between few possible values across all users.
-Thus, gender can be safley interned to reduce memory usage.
-Final field - *age* - can't be interned because Integer lacks this functionality[^1].
+There are three fields in the example: *name*, *gender*, and *age*.
+Low-cardinality data is a good candidate for interning.
+Out of those three fields *gender* and *age* are low-cardinality values. *gender* is typically "male"/"female" or "m"/"f" — it oscillates between a few possible values across all users.
+Because of this, it can be interned to reduce memory usage. *age* is another low-cardinality field, but this one can't be interned because `Integer` in Java lacks this functionality[^1].
+The final field, *Name*, is obviously the opposite of low-cardinality.
+Names are often unique (there was never and will never be another "Dudley Pound") or at leaste unique enough, that interning names would waste memory or even cause leaks.

-Now imagine that we do this in tight loop, across millions of row (nigth batch or something).
+Now imagine processing millions of rows in a tight loop (a nightly batch job, for example).
-Thus the reasonable change to the program would to intern:
+A reasonable change would be to intern the gender:

 {% highlight java linenos %}
 String gender = rs.getString("gender").intern();
 {% endhighlight %}

-In the 1990s, interning strings was common, and every developer knew of it.
-Back then memory was a scarce resource.
-Times flies and in the 2020s few use it.
-But Java being Java the method remains.
+In the 1990s, interning strings was common, and every developer knew about it.
+Back then, memory was a scarce resource.
+Time flies, and in the 2020s, few use it.
+But Java being Java, the method remains.

 ## Why Bother Then?

-If interning is old school why bother with it?
-In Java recommended approach is "don't worry, allocations are cheap, GC does it better than you".
-And Java programmers listen and every Java program is like 1.5 gb of heap for startup.
-And every non-Java programmer is like "Java eats memory".
+If interning is old school, why bother with it?
+In Java, the recommended approach is often "don't worry, allocations are cheap, the GC handles it better than you."
+Java programmers listen, and now every Java program seems to need 1.5 GB of heap just to start.
+And every non-Java programmer says, "Java eats memory."

-Well good ideas rarely go out of fashion.
-New technologies often repeate the same old limitations but on a different scale.
-Yes we have more memory now, but we also have more data.
-Thus old memory tricks should still be usefull.
-Efficency is a mover here.
+Well, good ideas rarely go out of fashion.
+New technologies often repeat the same old limitations but on a different scale.
+Yes, we have more memory now, but we also have more data.
+Thus, old memory tricks should still be useful.
+Efficiency is the key driver here.

-One of the common failures of modern software is running code under heavy allocation pressure.
-This typically looks like a loop which allocates copius amounts of memory during each iteration, only to discard it in the next.
-In such programs, memory usage jumps up and down, up and down like on a trampoline.
-These heavy allocation-deallocation cyles (gc pauses and allocations stalls) sometimes behave like real trampolines and throw things in [unwanted directions](https://youtu.be/L68zxvl2LPY?t=1850).[^2]
+One common failure mode of modern software is running code under heavy allocation pressure.
+This typically looks like a loop that allocates copious amounts of memory during each iteration, only to discard it in the next.
+In such programs, memory usage jumps up and down like on a trampoline.
+These heavy allocation-deallocation cycles (GC pauses and allocation stalls) can sometimes behave like real trampolines and throw things in [unwanted directions](https://youtu.be/L68zxvl2LPY?t=1850).[^2]

-When software expresses this behaviour dominant performance issues usually are:
+When software behaves this way, the dominant performance issues are usually:
-  - Unmarshalling binary data into Java objects (it takes time and memory, and allocation stalls)
+  - The time and memory cost of unmarshalling binary data into Java objects (CPU costs and allocation stalls)
-  - Garbage collecting all those objects (it takes time, cpus usage and interuptions)
+  - The time and CPU cost of garbage collecting all those objects (CPU overhead and interruptions)

-And these are two sides of the same coin.
-Remove allocation than gc improves.
-Gc improves, more cpu to allocate faster.
+These are two sides of the same coin.
+Avoid allocations, and GC improves.
+Improve GC, and you free up CPU to allocate faster.
 Optimize one, and the other improves.
-In applications like this everything else almost doesn't matter.
-A 100,000-line system lives or dies on 1,000 lines of code.
-This is a classic performance distribution of source.
+In applications like this, almost everything else is irrelevant.
+A 100,000-line system lives or dies by 1,000 lines of critical code.
+This is a classic distribution of performance sections across source.

-Here the path to performance Nirvana is simplicity:
+The path to performance Nirvana is simple:
   - Don't unmarshall **unneeded** data
   - Reuse **low-cardinality** data

-The first one is common sense.
-And second one is a cache.
-The cache of values.
-Intern cache of values.
+The first one is common sense - don't do what you don't need.
+The second one is a cache — a cache of values.
+An intern cache of values.
 Think of it as:

 {% highlight java linenos %}
 final HashMap<String, String> internMap = new HashMap<>();